ibm-cloud-docs/openwhisk/prep.md

     ```
     {: codeblock}

-7. In order to deploy this code as an action, you must create a compressed file of the `virtualenv` folder and the `__main__.py` file.
+7. To deploy this code as an action, you must create a compressed file of the `virtualenv` folder and the `__main__.py` file.

-    In some cases, the resulting compressed file is larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions) allowed by {{site.data.keyword.openwhisk_short}}.
+    Sometimes, the resulting compressed file is larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions) allowed by {{site.data.keyword.openwhisk_short}}.
 To reduce the size of the compressed file, select only the dependencies that you need, rather than selecting the entire `virtualenv` folder.
 The packages that you need can be found in the `site-packages` directory within the `virtualenv` folder.
 Note that you must also include the `activate_this.py` file from the `bin` directory of your `virtualenv` folder in your compressed file.
     {: note}

     ```bash